Prospects for determining the nature of the secondaries of extreme mass-ratio inspirals using the spin-induced quadrupole deformation: Numerical method and results

-where $\Phi^{(0)}(\hht)$ denotes the phase of a non-spinning secondary object whereas $\Phi^{(1)}(\hht)$ and $\delta\Phi^{(2)}(\hht)$ represents shift in phase due to secondary's spin respectively.
+where $\Phi^{(0)}(\hht)$ denotes the phase of a non-spinning secondary object whereas $\Phi^{(1)}(\hht)$ and $\Phi^{(2)}(\hht)$ represents a shift in phase due to secondary's spin respectively.
+We have calculated the value of $\Phi_{\textrm{GW}}(\hht)$ for different values of $\chi$, including $\chi=0$ which corresponds to $\Phi^{(0)}(\hht)$ .
+The information about the dependence of gravitational wave phase on secondary spin is encoded in $\Phi_{\textrm{GW}}(\hht)-\Phi^{(0)}(\hht)$.
+By fitting the $\Phi_{\textrm{GW}}(\hht)-\Phi^{(0)}(\hht)$ with a quadratic polynomial $a_0+a_1 \chi+a_2 \chi^2$, we obtain the value of $\Phi^{(1)}(\hht)$ and $\Phi^{(2)}(\hht)$.
 Again, we use the \texttt{Fit} function in \texttt{Mathematica} to fit the numerical data with the quadratic polynomial in \autoref{phi_expand}.
+Note that we have checked that $a_0\sim 10^{-10} (10^{-6})$ at $\hr=\hr^{\textrm{ini}} (\hr^{\textrm{isco}})$, irrespective of the spin of the primary object.
+Consideration of higher order polynomial does not alter the values of $\Phi^{(0)}$, $\Phi^{(1)}$, and $\Phi^{(2)}$ significantly.
+The coefficient $\Phi^{(0)}$ only depends on the spin of the primary object and has no dependence on the SIQM parameter $C_Q$.
 In \autoref{fig_phi1}, we present the linear correction in phase as a function of time for different values of primary spin $\ha$ and secondary's SIQM parameter $C_Q$ for prograde orbits.
-As can be seen from left panel of the figure, the time of adiabatic evolution up to the ISCO increases with the increase of $\ha$.
+As seen from the left panel of the figure, the time of adiabatic evolution up to the ISCO increases with the increase of $\ha$.
 Furthermore, the right panel of the figure shows $\Phi^{(1)}$ does not depend on the $C_Q$.
-This confirms that the body's internal structure does not have an effect on gravitational phase up to linear order in the spin.
+Although we have shown here the result for $\ha=0.6$, we have explicitly checked that this behavior persists for other values of $\ha$.
+This confirms that the body's internal structure does not affect the gravitational phase up to linear order in the spin.
 To see the behaviour of quadratic corrections in $\Phi_{\textrm{GW}}(t)$, we start with the following ansatz,